L’s GA: Lincoln’s Gettysburg Address

 Young men were being drafted and dying in the jungle.
 Young black men were dying more often.
 Resistance was growing.
 I was white, and I was safe: I had a deferment.
 I could watch while SDS and Black Muslims contended with each other as well as with the government.
 It was very confusing.

 There was a concert, and Sal Martirano presented L’s GA for the first time: a composition for gas-masked politico, with helium bomb, assisted by a nurse.
 Lincoln’s iconic words struggled to be heard through the mask.
 The voice struggled to be a voice, bombed as it was by helium.
 American words of inspiration were turned into fascist chanting, mindless calisthenics, totalitarian mockery.
 And all drowned out by sound and image: love duets at 110 dB; war games played on naked bodies; thunder, drums, and death.

 Masks are everywhere: masks for defense against illness, masks for defense against tear gas, masks to conceal identities.
-Everyone can be a gas-masked politico.
+Everyone can be—everyone is compelled to be—a gas-masked politico.

-Words struggle to be heard.
-I can’t breathe.
+With some masks, words struggle to be heard: I can’t breathe.
 Be safe.
 Black lives matter.
+With other masks, words are amplified: Be free.
+Make America great.
 All lives matter.
 Nothing matters.

-Inspiration is replaced by fascist tweets, lies, distortions, fakery, greed, racism, abuse.
+Lives are taken, voices suppressed: by gas, by knees, by gunshots, by chokeholds.
+Inspiration is replaced: by fascist tweets, lies, distortions, fakery, greed, racism, abuse, indifference.

-Make your L’s GA.
+Make L’s GA your GA.
 The text, sound, and image remain; all else is mutable.